phdmustafayucel/tarkan/README.md

 - The server maintains exclusive access to hardware devices
 - Clients send structured commands to the server
-- Workers process commands asynchronously
+- Worker processes handle commands asynchronously
 - Results and data are returned to the client or GUI

 This design prevents device conflicts and allows multiple clients.